maxnd/mxMarkEdit/README.md

 When a `.cvs` file is loaded, the grid is not automatically shown, but in the status bar at the bottom, after the name of the `.md` file, it’s shown the label `& .csv`, to alert the user that there are some data inside the grid.

 In the grid, it’s possible to select more cells dragging the mouse or holding the `Shift` key and pressing the arrow keys.
 The selected text can be copied in the clipboard and pasted in another position of the grid or in a document, or deleted.
 It’s possible also to paste some data copied from a spreadsheet like Excel or Numbers.
 See below for the shortcuts useful to do that.
-It's also possible to auto resize the width of the columns with a double click at the right of their headings.
+It’s also possible to auto resize the width of the columns with a double click at the right of their headings.

-To edit easily a cell in the grid, it's available an extended editor activated with the shortcut `Ctrl + Space`.
+To edit easily a cell in the grid, it’s available an extended editor activated with the shortcut `Ctrl + Space`.
 In this editor no formatting is available, but the links are properly recognized.
+At the left bottom there are 4 buttons to show the cell at the left, above, at the right and below the current one, mapped to the shortcuts `Meta + Opt + Left / Up / Right / Down arrow`.
 To quit the editor, use the `Close` button or press `ESC`.

 At the bottom, there’s the `Find` field useful to search for data contained in the grid.
 Type within it the text to be found and press `Return` or the shortcut `Meta + G` to select the following cell after the current one in just the current field (column) of the current table that contains that text, or `Shift + Return` or the shortcut `Meta + Shift G` to select the previous cell before the current one in just the current field (column) of the current table that contains that text.
 Anyway, if the selected column is the first, containing the table names, the search will look for the following or previous table name.
 The search is case insensitive.
 To continue the search, select again the field and press `Return` or `Shift + Return`, or use the shortcut `Meta + G` or `Meta + Shift + G` when the grid is focused.